-There must have been that moment where you were holding a saree worn through generations by the women in your family.
+There must have been that moment when you were holding a saree worn through generations by the women in your family.
 And as you unfold it, so do the memories, taking you down a nostalgic path.
-And you can’t help but wonder how to reuse old saree keeping its elegance alive.
+And you can’t help but wonder how to reuse and style an old saree while keeping its elegance alive.
 We all have grown up wearing our mother’s sarees, be it for a fancy dress competition or farewells.
 And let’s not forget the times we wrapped the 6-yard cloth, clumsily trying to imitate our mothers through our baby years.
 Only to be scolded by our mother for that act.

 Sarees have been an important part of our childhood, and it is hard to let go of them.
 They may be moth-eaten or frayed by the edges.
 But they give us a sense of nostalgia and a feeling of home.

-If you are wondering how to make an indo-western dress from old saree, you have reached your destination.
+If you are wondering how to make an indo-western dress from an old saree, you have reached your destination.
 And for people who don’t like stitching or breaking down your pretty but old saree, this is your spot!
 Pleat your saree, secure it with pins and belts and voila!
 An innovative, quick and easy dress.
-This make-shift dress can also be turned into a skirt!
+This makeshift dress can also be turned into a skirt!

-The best way to create this look is by using a flimsy and soft fabric like chiffon, georgette.
+The best way to create this look is by using a flimsy and soft fabric like chiffon, or georgette.
 The look might not work on materials like cotton, banarasi and silk.

 Love a comfortable fit?
 Palazzo pants seem perfect for that occasion.
 And what’s better than making your palazzo pants by reusing your old saree?

-They are super comfortable and a versatile item that looks great as ethnic wear or western wear.
+They are a super comfortable and versatile item that looks great as ethnic wear or Western wear.
 But depending on the material of the saree, make sure to use a suitable lining material.

 Wondering how to reuse old silk sarees?
 Imitate those beautiful Japanese kimonos but this time, make it desi!

-7. Desi Pant Suit Combo
+7. Make An Elegant Desi Pant Suit Combo

 Refashioning a long skirt from old sarees is the most common idea.
-But instead, why not make a dhoti skirt with your sarees.
+But instead, why not make a dhoti skirt with your sarees?
 A different type of long skirt that can be paired with your ethnic crop top and a jacket.
 You could also pair it with the kimono!

 If you are wondering how to use old sarees to make something super easy and quick.
 Here are a few things about what you can do.